jcjohnson/pytorch-examples/README.md

 ## PyTorch: optim
-Up to this point we have updated the weights of our models by manually mutating the `.data` member for Variables holding learnable parameters.
+Up to this point we have updated the weights of our models by manually mutating Tensors holding learnable parameters.
 This is not a huge burden for simple optimization algorithms like stochastic gradient descent, but in practice we often train neural networks using more sophisiticated optimizers like AdaGrad, RMSProp, Adam, etc.